abhinav-m/abhinav-m/README.md

 I am **Abhinav Mishra** , a graduate student currently pursuing **Masters in Data Analytics Engineering** from Northeastern University, Boston, MA.
 (Expected graduation Fall 23).

-> I come from a background of Product Engineering, with over 4 years of industry experience in building scalable, user centric Software engineering products from the ground up.
+> I come from a background of Product Engineering, with over 4 years of industry experience in **building highly scalable, user centric Software engineering products** from the ground up.
 I previously worked at **Times Internet Ltd , India** where I was a part of an amazing team which built e newspaper web applications serving millions of users across India, in different languages.

 Currently, I am **looking for full-time work opportunities during 2023** as a **Senior Software Engineer, Senior Product Manager or Machine learning Engineer**.